 Multisystem inflammatory syndrome in children, a quick summary

-This syndrome affects children mostly less than 5 years of age, although in the beginning it was assumed that children would be less likely to have Covid-19 coronavirus infections.
+This syndrome affects children mostly less than 5 years of age.
+Initially it was assumed that children would be less likely to have Covid-19 coronavirus infections.
 Pediatric multisystem inflammatory syndrome (MIS-C ) is the second phase of a coronavirus infection.
 Indeed, symptoms include abdominal pain, gastrointestinal symptoms and inflammation of the heart.
 To clarify, symptoms are persistent fever, inflammation and poor function in one or more organs.
-But some children present with shock.
-These children need admission and treatment in a pediatric ICU ward right away.
+Nevertheless some children present with shock.
+In this case these children need admission and treatment in a pediatric ICU ward right away.
 The reasons for the disease are not entirely clear.
 Some doctors think that the cytokine storm initiated by the Covid-19 coronavirus is responsible for this syndrome.
 It also may be an overreaction of the immune system that may be the underlying cause.

 Publication re. hospitalized children with Covid-19 and MIS-C

 Children and older persons up to age 21 were followed in a study that was published on March 5, 2021.